 The system has been developed under project "IDUM: Internet Diventa Umana" (project n.
 70 POR Calabria 2000/2006 Mis.
 3.16 Azione D Ricerca e Sviluppo nella Imprese Regionali - Modulo B Voucher Tecnologici) funded by the Calabrian Region.
 The project team involved five organizations: the Department of Mathematics of the University of Calabria (that has ASP as one of the principal research area), the consortium Spin, Exeura srl (a company working on knowledge management), Top Class srl (a travel agency), and ASPIdea (a software farm specialized in the development of web applications).
 The members exploited their specific knowledge for developing the innovative features of the system.
-The strong synergy among partners made possible to push the domain knowledge of the travel agency TopClass in both the ontology and in the reasoning modules.
-The result is a system that mimic the behavior of a seller of the agency and it is able to search in a huge database of automatically classified offers.
+The strong synergy among partners made it possible to push the domain knowledge of the travel agency TopClass in both the ontology and in the reasoning modules.
+The result is a system that mimics the behavior of a seller of the agency and it is able to search in a huge database of automatically classified offers.
 IDUM combines the speed of computers with the knowledge of a travel agent for improving the efficiency of the selling process.

 The IDUM system was initially conceived for solving the specific problems of a travel agency, and it is currently employed by one of the project partners: Top Class srl.
+We are working on an enterprise version of the system conceived for offering its advanced services to several travel agencies.
+The enhancements of IDUM will be developed under another technology-transfer PIA (Pacchetti Integrati di Agevolazione industria, artigianato e servizi) project funded by the Calabrian region.
+The value of the system was confirmed by the good position obtained by the proposal in the project evaluation ranking (IDUM occupies the 2nd position over more than 400 competing proposals).
 Moreover, we received very positive feedbacks from the market, indeed many travel agents are willing to use the system, and the potential of IDUM has been recognized also by the chair of the Italian touring club, which is the most important Italian association of tour operators.